|

 that you eventually feel offended by its lecturing.
 It's like a movie for people

 living in the era depicted.
-Kevin Bacon's strong performance isn't necessarily
+Kevin Bacon's strong performance isn't exactly wasted, but it's

-wasted, but it's neither consolidated by Rocco, who wastes a good opportunity to
+director Rocco, who squanders a good opportunity to

-make an engrossing, heartrending film.
-Christian Slater, Gary Oldman and R. Lee
+make a truly engrossing, heartrending film.
+Christian Slater, Gary Oldman, and R. Lee

 Copyright © 23.10.1996